 - Go to Content > Create Cover Stories.

-- As you complete the form, the preview section at the very top of this form will begin to change with the information you are inputting.
+As you complete step 1, the preview section at the top updates to display the customizations.

 Select an image